aubreypwd/wp-noteup/readme.txt

 Major fixes to work with WordPress 4.7.2!

-Notes were also lost when the postbox was moved around from the side to the "normal" area and back.
+Notes were lost when the postbox was moved around from the side to the "normal" area and back in the Post edit screen.

 So, for now, we've disabled the NoteUp metabox from being in side, and do not allow it to be dragged around to different areas.
 Don't worry, we don't break any of your other post-boxes!

 = 1.1.3 =